What to expect from online learning

 Evaluate your learning

-- What do I want to know now?
+- Ask meaningful questions about the topic.
+What else do you want to know now?

 Frequently asked questions